 makes more melatonin when it’s dark.
 So when the days are shorter and darker, more

 What are the symptoms of SAD?

-- Fall-onset.
-This is also called "winter depression."
-Symptoms of depression begin in the late
+Fall-onset.
+This is also called winter depression.
+Symptoms of depression begin in the late fall

-fall to early winter months and ease during the summer months.
+to early winter months.
+They ease during the summer months.

 to early summer.
 This type is much less common.